Nicky Haslam’s Biography

 While at school at Eton, Haslam excelled in art.
 Today, some of his interior watercolour renderings – created based on select interior design projects – are held by the Victoria and Albert Museum as well as The Royal Institute of British Architects and command high prices at auction.
 His opinion and expertise as a creative writer are consistently sought for publications including: American and British Vogue, Show Magazine – a forerunner to Vanity Fair, Harper’s Bazaar, The London Evening Standard Magazine, Sunday Telegraph Magazine, The World of Interiors, The Spectator and Tatler.
 Specifically, Haslam has been a guest editor for Vogue and Tatler.

-Haslam is the author of two books; a panorama of his work titled ‘Sheer Opulence’ and ‘Redeeming Features’, a memoir.
+Haslam is the author of five books; a panorama of his work titled ‘Sheer Opulence’ and ‘Redeeming Features’, a memoir and ‘A Designer’s Life’, an archive of inspired design and decor.
 He is currently working on several other publishing projects.
 He is involved in various philanthropic ventures including The Ponsonby Temple Appeal for Parkstead House in Roehampton – his ancestral 18th Century family home – the Soane Museum, Historic Royal Palaces, Maggies Cancer Centers UK and ASAP (African Solutions for African Problems).

 With a fabric line and national as well as international design projects on the table, Haslam is continuing the tradition built over the past 38 years at NH Design, inspiring designers to follow their blazing trail in the international design arena.
 Nicky Haslam splits his time between his London apartment and the Hunting Lodge in Hampshire that once belonged to John Fowler, originally a partner of Colefax and Fowler.